 The 4-H promise says that we will provide a safe environment for youth enrolled in the 4-H program.
 This means that 4-H programs will be held in a safe location.
-It also means that our caring adults will complete a multi-step screening process to insue the safety of our youth.
+It also means that our caring adults will complete a multi-step screening process to insure the safety of our youth.

-4-H volunteers are unpaid staff representatives of Kansas 4-H and Atchison County Extesnion.
-A volunteer is an adult or teen who has successfully completed the Kansas 4-H Volunteer Service application process which includes completing an application, interview with extension staff, background screening, orientation, and appointment by the local extension board to serve as a volunteer.
+4-H volunteers are unpaid staff representatives of K-State University, Kansas 4-H and Atchison County Extension.
+A registered 4-H volunteer is an adult or teen who has successfully completed the Kansas 4-H Volunteer application process which includes completing an application, interview with extension staff, background screening, orientation, and appointment by the local extension board to serve as a volunteer.
 Serving as a 4-H adult volunteer is a privilege, not a right.
 Volunteers serve at the request of the extension board and are managed/supervised by the local agent(s) or a designee responsible for 4-H. The local board may restrict the initial or continued participation of volunteers in the 4-H program.
-Volunteer service in the 4-H program beyond the local level is contingent upon approved status at the local level.
-All volunteers must be registered and comply with the 4-H Volunteer Guidelines and 4-H Volunteer Service Application on file as required by the Kansas 4-H program.
-4-H Volunteer Code of Ethics http://www.kansas4h.org/p.aspx?tabid=487
+Volunteer service in the 4-H program beyond the county level is contingent upon approved status at the local level.
+All volunteers must be approved and appointed at the county level by KSRE-Atchison County Extension.
+All volunteers must be registered and comply with the 4-H Volunteer Guidelines and 4-H Volunteer Code of Ethics.

 4-H Volunteer Screening Process

 Volunteers are key to the 4-H program.
 They enable the 4-H program to grow and thrive.
 These individuals donate their time, efforts and skills allowing the Atchison County 4-H program to excel.
 Staff and parents trust these volunteers to have the best interests of young people at heart.